-Fish consumption varied strongly among countries and between dried and fresh forms (Fig. 2A).
+The prevalence of fish consumption varied strongly among countries and between dried and fresh forms (Fig. 3A).
 More households consumed fresh than dried fish in Senegal (Fresh = 87%, Dried = 45%) and Tanzania (F = 44%, D = 27%), while dried fish was more prevalent in Nigeria (F = 8%, D = 28%), Malawi (F = 14%, D = 73%), and Uganda (F = 3%, D = 27%), and both forms were consumed at similar frequency in Côte D’Ivoire (F = 62%, D = 50%).
-Geographic and socioeconomic drivers contributed to these across-country differences, with fish consumption highest in larger households that were located near (within 5 km) to inland water bodies, marine coastlines, and urban centres (Fig. 2B).
+Geographic and socioeconomic drivers contributed to these across-country differences, with fish consumption more prevalent in larger households that were located near (within 5 km) to inland water bodies, marine coastlines, and urban centres (Fig. 3B).
 Previous research has also linked fish consumption with proximity to aquatic resources (58), showing that higher physical access to fish correlates with higher dietary diversity (31) and food security (52).
-Dried fish was generally consumed at higher rates than fresh fish, particularly in poor and rural households, suggesting population-level benefits from fish consumption likely accrue primarily through dried products.
-For example, across the six countries, one fifth of households lived within 20 km of a marine coastline or inland waterbody, where people were almost twice as likely to consume dried as fresh fish (dried = 58% [40-74%], fresh = 31% [8-68%]) (Fig. 3A).
+Dried fish was generally consumed by more households than fresh fish, particularly by poor and rural households, suggesting population-level benefits from fish consumption likely accrue primarily through dried products.
+For example, across the six countries, one fifth of households lived within 20 km of a marine coastline or inland waterbody, where people were almost twice as likely to consume dried as fresh fish (dried = 58% [40-74%], fresh = 31% [8-68%]).

-Fish consumption declined with increasing distance from fisheries and travel time to urban centres, though distance effects varied between dried and fresh forms, and on the fishery type (inland or marine) (Fig. 3A).
-Fresh fish consumption was most strongly predicted by the interaction between marine and inland water, such that the highest consumption was predicted for inland households distant from marine coastlines (86% [64-99%]) (Fig. S7).
+The probability of fish consumption declined with increasing distance from fisheries and travel time to urban centres, though distance effects varied between dried and fresh forms, and on the fishery type (inland or marine) (Fig. 4A).
+Fresh fish was most strongly predicted by the interaction between marine and inland water, such that the highest probability of consumption was predicted for inland households distant from marine coastlines (86% [64-99%]) (Fig. S7).
 Less than 1% of households were in these inland fresh fish hotspots, primarily those near Lake Victoria.
-Fresh fish consumption declined with increasing distance from inland water, reflecting the importance of large waterbodies, such as the African Great Lakes, in producing food (19).
-Household wealth also had a strong positive effect on fish consumption, with the wealthiest households over four times more likely to consume fresh fish than the poorest households (wealthiest = 85% [63-99%]; poorest = 19% [4-48%]) (Figs. 2B, 3).
+The probability of fresh fish consumption declined with increasing distance from inland water, reflecting the importance of large waterbodies, such as the African Great Lakes, in producing food (19).
+Household wealth also had a strong positive effect on probability of fish consumption, with the wealthiest households over four times more likely to consume fresh fish than the poorest households (wealthiest = 85% [63-99%]; poorest = 19% [4-48%]) (Figs. 3B, 4).
 Poorer households were less likely to consume dried fish (36% [19-53%]) than the wealthiest (73% [57-88%]), though this wealth effect was weaker than for fresh fish.
 While we did not directly model the influence of food prices on fish consumption, tropical aquatic foods can be more affordable than other animal-source foods, especially in East and West Africa and South East Asia (59), and species that are dried, particularly small pelagic fishes, are typically more affordable than fresh fishes (60).
-Lower prices likely explain why poorer households consumed more dried than fresh fish, whereas wealthier households consumed more of both products (Fig. S8).
+Lower prices likely explain why poorer households were more likely to consume dried than fresh fish, whereas wealthier households were more likely to consume both products (Fig. S8).
 Further research on market prices of dried fish could be used to inform economic models for dried and fresh fish products (61), developing understanding on how fish prices may respond to changes in demand, market composition, and catch supply.